enriquedecote/public-notes/docs/index.md

 ![[GrowthOSmap.jpeg]]

-The GrowthOS uses a combination of *SOTA Agile principles* and *growth hacking principles*
+The GrowthOS uses a combination of *SOTA Agile principles* and *growth hacking principles*.

 The diagram above shows GrowthOS's core functions divided in three streams:

 1. The growth framework.
 Functions that directly target growth objectives
 2. Agile.
 Functions that are tight to Agile operations
 3. Data & AI.
 Data driven functions